groupe-upperside/yazid/README.md

 Learn more about how to use [TypeScript with Prismic](https://prismic.io/docs/typescript-nextjs).

-### Deploy to the web

-To put your project online, see [Deploy your Next.js App](https://prismic.io/docs/technologies/deploy-nextjs).

 ### Edit content models with Slice Machine

 This project includes an application called Slice Machine, which generates models for your Custom Types and Slices.
 Slice Machine stores the models locally in your codebase, so you can save and version them.
 It also syncs your models to Prismic.
 To learn how to use Slice Machine, read [Model Content in Next.js](https://prismic.io/docs/technologies/model-content-nextjs).